 Although riding a bike probably isn't faster than driving a car (unless you're stuck in traffic, of course), it's definitely a more cost-effective, environmentally friendly alternative.

-Transportation from cars, trucks and trains account for 28 percent of U.S. greenhouse gas emissions, making it the largest contributor, according to the Environmental Protection Agency (EPA), but because bikes don't require fossil fuel, they don't release nearly as much greenhouse gases into the atmosphere.
+Transportation from cars, trucks and trains accounts for 27 percent of U.S. greenhouse gas emissions, making it the largest contributor, according to the Environmental Protection Agency (EPA), but because bikes don't require fossil fuel, they don't release nearly as much greenhouse gases into the atmosphere.

 - Swapping your car for a bike saves about 150 grams of carbon dioxide (CO2) per kilometer (that's about 240 grams of CO2 per mile), according to the UN Environment Programme.